-Users complain that their BlackBerrys are a ball and chain, but they're no picnic for storage administrators,
+Users complain that their BlackBerrys are a ball and chain, but they're no picnic for storage administrators, either.

 Continuous calls made by the devices to Exchange can cause enough "I/O thrash" to bring "an Exchange server to a grinding halt," said Steve Lewis, co-founder and CEO at Terneros Inc., which makes the Application Continuity Appliance (ACA) for Microsoft Exchange, a high-availability product.